mesosphere/universe/docs/tutorial/GetStarted.md

 ### Step 2 : Creating a Docker container
 Creating a Docker container is essential to distribute _this_ service.
 It runs completely isolated from the host environment by default, only accessing host files and ports if configured to do so.
 To continue reading, you need to be familiar with Docker; we recommend this [get-started](https://docs.docker.com/get-started/) guide.
 You should have logged in to your Docker account in your terminal using `docker login`.

-_Note: Giving a Docker image is optional and we can have other ways to execute the binary (E.g.: The package `dcos-enterprise-cli` doesn't use a Docker image to install the binary)._
+_Note: Giving a Docker image is optional and we can have other ways to execute the binary (E.g.: The package `cassandra` doesn't use a Docker image to install the binary.)._

 We create a Docker file (named `Dockerfile`) in the `time-server-service` directory created earlier.
 The `Dockerfile` should look like this: